MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

     module: 'Module 3 - Implement Data Lifecycle and Records Management'
 ---

+## WWL Tenants - Terms of use
+If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

+Tenants should not be shared or used for purposes outside of hands-on labs.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

+Tenants must not be converted to a paid subscription.
+Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 3 - Exercise 1 - Configure Retention Policies

 In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to state laws, which stipulates that records may be deleted after three years without constituting an offense.